 Across Millions of Pairs, Text Similarities in Descriptions of Events Likely Depend on Similarities in Astrology Charts

 Embeddings, a way to measure similarities between texts, are a recent gift of machine learning.
 They were used here to quantify similarities in very short descriptions without dates of pairs in 7153 world events post-1600 AD as found in a provided database.
 There are 25,579,128 unique such possible pairs.
 The zodiacal placements of the charts were also calculated for either the actual date at midnight of the event or the same but using the start date for a multi-day event.
 Only Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto, North Lunar Node, and South Lunar Node Tropical degree placements from zero to 360 degrees were computed.
 Adding up the Cosines of the differences between planetary placements for two events offers a neat and novel way of measuring similarities between these zodiacal placements for the two events.
 Thus, I have metrics for textual similarities and chart similarities.
 The imagery of these metrics plotted against each other suggests non-monotonic dependence.
-This study answers a precise question: what is the p-value for independence, ie nondependence, between the two metrics?
-The upper p-value for independence is less than 0.01 as computed by Hoeffding’s D measure.
+This study answers a precise question: what is the p-value for independence between the two metrics?
+The upper p-value for independence is less than 0.01 as computed by Hoeffding’s dependence measure.
 The conservative Monte Carlo approach to estimating the upper value of this p-value was necessary due to physical computation constraints.
 Thus, likelihood for the alternative to independence, namely dependence, between event textual similarities and event chart similarities is established.
-Data and Wolfram language code are included.
+A separate Hoeffding's dependence measure for each celestial feature is calculated for the special case of event distances to the word "Battle".
+A Monte Carlo simulation shows that these separate Hoeffding's D measures are mostly extremely unlikely given the distributions of celestial degrees in the data.
+Wolfram language code and data are included.

 World events are often used in astrology studies.
 Accurate place, date, and time are typically known even when they are not precise, allowing for a bridge between astrological placements and interpretation of social, cultural, and personal significations.